martysweet/cfn-lint/README.md

 ```

 ### Flags

+#### Input Parameters
 `--parameters <param values>`: Provide a list of comma-separated key=value pairs of parameters to use when validating your template.
-If a parameter is not specified here, `cfn-lint` will guess a mock value based on the Parameter's Type and AllowedValues. e.g.
+If a parameter is not specified here, `cfn-lint` will guess a mock value based on the Parameter's Type and AllowedValues. e.g.`--parameters InstanceType=t2.micro,Memory=512`

-  - `--parameters InstanceType=t2.micro,Memory=512`
+#### AWS Pseudo Parameter Override

-`--pseudo <psuedo param values>`: Provide a list of comma-separated key=value pairs of CloudFormation pseudo-parameters to use when validating your template. e.g.
+`--pseudo <psuedo param values>`: Provide a list of comma-separated key=value pairs of CloudFormation pseudo-parameters to use when validating your template. e.g.`--pseudo AWS::Region=ap-southeast-2`

-  - `--pseudo AWS::Region=ap-southeast-2`
+#### Parameter Guessing
 `--guess-parameters`: Guess any parameters if they don't have any Default value in the template.
 Parameters will be guessed/mocked based on their `AllowedValues` or `Type`.
 This is the default behaviour; it's only included as an option for explicitness.

 `--no-guess-parameters`: Disable the guessing of parameters if they don't have a Default.
 If you don't provide them on the CLI in this situation, a critical error will be raised instead of the parameter value being mocked.

 `--only-guess-parameters <param names>`: Only guess the provided parameters, and disable the guessing of all others without Defaults.
-A critical error will be raised for missing parameters, as above. e.g.
+A critical error will be raised for missing parameters, as above. e.g. `--only-guess-parameters InstanceType,Memory`

- - `--only-guess-parameters InstanceType,Memory`
+#### Verbose Output
 `--verbose`: Provide verbose output and stack traces when template parsing fails.

 ** Note ** : Parameter values that contain commas must be escaped using a backslash (e.g. `Param1=[1\,2\,3]`).
 Depending on your command-line interpreter you may have to use double backslashes or enclose the entire argument in quotes, such is the case with *Bash* and other *Bourne*-based shells (e.g. `--parameters 'Param1=[1\,2\,3]'`).